What Is A Rate-And-Term Refinance?

 1. Apply For The Mortgage Refinance

 The first step in any refinance is to apply with your lender of choice.
 Research lenders in your area and consider current mortgage interest rates.
 You also have the option to refinance with your current mortgage lender.
-Submit an application to your chosen lender and specify that you want to refinance your rate or term.
+Submit an application to your chosen lender and specify that you want to refinance your rate and/or term.

 Your lender will ask you for a few important financial documents when you apply for your refinance, including your: